andybalham/blog-source-code/blog-posts/hexagonal-architecture-with-lambda.md

 After considering the cons, let us now look at our example and see how we can use hexagonal architecture principles.
 We shall see how it affects the code we write and how we can test it.

-## The domain problem
+## The business problem

-Within our problem domain we have the concept of a customer entity, each of which has a single address.
+Within our business domain we have the concept of a customer entity, each of which has a single address.
 Each customer can have multiple accounts, which are separate entities.
 Each of these accounts have a correspondence address and a billing address.

 When the address on a customer is updated, an event is raised and the correspondence address on the accounts must be updated in line.
 The event also contains a flag indicating whether the customer wanted the new address to also update their billing addresses.

 ## The domain objects

 A hexagonal approach relies on business-level abstractions.
-So the first thing we will do is define a set of interfaces for the entities, events, and services in out domain.
+So the first thing we will do is define the entities, events, and services in our domain.

 TODO: Do we want to use DDD terminology here?
 Should we just let the code do the talking?
 > The `Address` is defined as a [value object](TODO), that is it is an object that only exists in the context of an [entity](TODO).
 The `Customer` and `AccountDetail` are defined as entities,

 The main two objects in our domain are the customer and their account details.
-In [DDD](TODO) terminology, these are both entities in that they have an identity and a lifecycle, i.e. they can change over time.
+In [DDD](TODO) terminology, these are both [entities](TODO) in that they have an identity and a lifecycle, i.e. they can change over time.

 ```typescript
 export class Customer {